 00000000-0000-0000-0000-000000000000) will be returned, and your app will not be allowed to prompt the user again.

-These IDFA updates will take effect once end-users upgrade their device to a future iOS 14 upgrade in 2021.
-Once Apple announces their plans to enforce this change, please ensure your app is using the new
+These IDFA updates will take effect once end-users upgrade their device to iOS 14.5.
+Please ensure your app uses the new

 Changes to Braze IDFA collection

 Braze will continue to allow apps to provide a user’s IDFA value to the Braze SDK.

 ABK_ENABLE_IDFA_COLLECTIONcompilation macro, which would conditionally compile in optional automatic IDFA collection, will no longer function in iOS 14 and has been removed in 3.27.0.

 If you use the “Ad Tracking Enabled” field for campaign targeting or analytics, you will need to upgrade to Xcode 12 and use the new AppTrackingTransparency framework to report end users’ opt-in status.
 The reason for this change is that in iOS 14, the old

 If your app has used IDFA or IDFV as your Braze External ID, we strongly recommend migrating away from these identifiers in favor of a UUID.
 For more information on migrating External IDs, see our new External ID Migration API Endpoint.

 No changes to Provisional Push Authorization are included in iOS 14.
 In an earlier beta version of iOS 14, Apple introduced a change which has since been reverted back to prior behavior.